sonic-net/SONiC/doc/fwutil/fwutil.md

 1. Non modular chassis platforms
 2. Modular chassis platforms

 Non modular chassis platforms may contain only one chassis.
 A chassis may contain it's own set of components.

 Modular chassis platforms may contain only one chassis.
 A chassis may contain one or more modules and it's own set of components.
 Each module may contain it's own set of components.

 Basically each chassis/module may contain one or more components (e.g., BIOS/CPLD/FPGA).

-SONiC platform API provides an interface for FW maintenance operations for both modular and non modular chassis platforms.
-Both modular and non modular chassis platforms share the same platform API, but may have different implementation.
+SONiC platform API provides an interface for FW maintenance operations for both modular and
+non modular chassis platforms.
+Both modular and non modular chassis platforms share the same platform API,
+but may have different implementation.

 SONiC FW utility uses platform API to interact with the various platform components.
-SONiC FW utility extends to support for the automatic firmware update based on <platform>_components.json and next reboot option.
+SONiC FW utility extends to support for the automatic firmware update based on "platform_components.json" under platform directory and next reboot option which is passed as a option for `fwutil autoupdate fw` command.
+SONiC FW utility also extends to support for the automatic firmware update with a custom firmware package that can include any firmware update tool and the firmware update tool will be used for the firmware update if it's specified in the "platform_components.json".

 ## 2.2 FW utility